jesford/bulwark/docs/contributing.md

 ## Development Practices and Standards

-- Obey follow PEP-8 and [Google's docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+- Obey PEP-8 and follow [Google's docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
   - The only exception to PEP-8 is that line length can be up to 100 characters.
 - Use underscores to separate words in non-class names.
   E.g. `n_samples` rather than `nsamples`.
 - Don't ever use wildcard imports (`from module import *`).
   It's considered to be a bad practice by the [official Python recommendations](https://docs.python.org/3/tutorial/modules.html#importing-from-a-package).
-  The reasons it's undesireable are that it pollutes the namespace, makes it harder to identify the origin of code, and, most importantly, prevents using a static analysis tool like pyflakes to automatically find bugs.
+  The reasons it's undesirable are that it pollutes the namespace, makes it harder to identify the origin of code, and, most importantly, prevents using a static analysis tool like pyflakes to automatically find bugs.